Ohtuproju2021syksy/Discord-Bot-better/documentation/ci-cd-pipeline.md

 ### Continuous Integration (CI)

 Generally all code changes are made to dev branch with the exception of certain alternative/experimental approaches that might have their own branches.
 Once changes are pushed to GitHub, [the testing workflow](../.github/workflows/test.yml) starts.
 It runs eslint, jest and [corde](https://github.com/cordejs/corde) tests and updates the coverage report.
 The tokens and IDs that corde requires are stored as GitHub secrets and the tests are run on separate test server on Discord.
+Once the tests have passed on dev branch, a new version of staging docker image is pushed to DockerHub.

 ### Continuous Deployment (CD)